-Parameter Name Example Value Description Encryption Password myencpwd Tip: To avoid having to re-enter passwords whenever they change, you can create a policy to provide them to the workflow (see How to Use a Policy to Specify Parameter Values on page 214).
+Parameter Name Example Value Description Encryption Password Tip: To avoid having to re-enter passwords whenever they change, you can create a policy to provide them to the workflow (see How to Use a Policy to Specify Parameter Values on page 214).
 Key used to ensure that any encrypted column data, metadata, or table data is re-encrypted before it is written to the dump file set.
 If you do not specify an Encryption Password-or specify TRANSPARENT for the Encryption Mode-data will be written to the dump files in clear text form.
-Note the following: If you specify an Encryption Password for the export, and the Encryption Password for the same Encryption Password for any subsequent import operations.
+Note the following: If you specify an Encryption Password for the export, and the Encryption Mode is PASSWORD, you must specify the same Encryption Password for any subsequent import operations.
 The Encryption Password is required when Encryption Mode is PASSWORD or DUAL.
 The Encryption Password is not valid when Encryption Mode is TRANSPARENT.
-If you specify an Encryption Password but do not specify an Encryption Password is not valid when Encryption Mode is TRANSPARENT.
 If you specify an Encryption Password but do not specify the Encryption Mode, the mode defaults to PASSWORD.
+This parameter is only supported in Oracle Database Enterprise Edition version 11g.
 File Size 16GB Maximum size (in MByte) of each dump file in the dump file set.
 If any file in the dump file set reaches this size, that file is closed, and Data Pump attempts to create a new file.
 Specify an integer and one of the following units: B (bytes), KB (kilobytes), MB (megabytes), GB (gigabytes), or TB (terabytes).
 The default unit is bytes.
 The minimum valid file size is 4 kilobytes; the maximum valid file size is 16 terabytes.
 The actual size of a dump file may be slightly smaller depending on the size of the internal blocks used.

 Parameter Name Example Value Description Oracle DB User siteadmin Database user account (if other than sysdba) that will be used to perform the Data Pump Export.
-Note: For Oracle Database 11g R2, this user must have the DATAPUMP_EXP FULL_DATABASE role, or the workflow will fail.
+Note: For Oracle Database 11g R2, this user must have the DATAPUMP_EXP_FULL_DATABASE role, or the workflow will fail.
 For earlier versioins, the user must have the EXP_FULL_DATABASE role.
 Oracle DB User Password siteadminpwd Tip: To avoid having to re-enter passwords whenever they change, you can create a policy to provide them to the workflow (see How to Use a Policy to Specify Parameter Values on page 214).
 Password for the Oracle DB User.
 This is required when this user is not sysdba.
 Ignorable Oracle Errors ORA-39083, ORA-00959, ORA-01917, ORA-01918, ORA-01435 Comma delimited list of Oracle errors to ignore while executing the Data Pump Export.
 Temporary File Location /var/temp/ DP_temp_files Location to store temporary files while the workflow is running.

-Be sure that the default values for all remaining parameters are appropriate for your environment (see Parameters for Export Oracle Schema via Data Pump on the next page).
+Be sure that the default values for all remaining parameters are appropriate for your environment (see Parameters for Oracle - Export Schema via Data Pump on the next page).

-Parameters for Export Oracle Schema via Data Pump
+Parameters for Oracle - Export Schema via Data Pump

 The following tables describe the required and optional input parameters for this workflow.
 Some of these parameters may not be initially visible in a deployment (see How to Expose Additional Workflow Parameters on page 213).
-For most parameters, if you do not specify a value for a parameter, a default value is assigned.
+For some parameters, if you do not specify a value for a parameter, a default value is assigned.